ruchi961/Memorizer-Game/README.md

 <b>Subject: </b> Fundamentals of Algorithms

 ## > Idea Behind the game :
-1. The game is called Memorizer, a game to test individual’ capacity to remember.
+1. The game is called Memorizer, a game to test individual's capacity to remember.
 2. The game sets a timer and allows user to memorize the numbers available in the grid format.